Bray Wyatt: Firefly Fun House and The Fiend (2019–2021)

-Return to WWE (2022–present)
+Return and final appearances (2022–2023)

 In September 2022, WWE began playing an a cappella version of "White Rabbit" by Jefferson Airplane at live events and during commercial breaks of televised shows, while QR codes were also hidden in various locations on episodes of Raw and SmackDown.
-Each code led to special websites containing imagery, minigames, and riddles that were all seemingly connected to the upcoming Extreme Rules event on October 8.
-At the closure of the event, Wyatt returned to WWE, accompanied by live-action versions of his Firefly Fun House characters and a new mask, revealing himself as the person behind the "White Rabbit" teases.
-On the October 14 episode of SmackDown, Wyatt addressed the crowd until he was interrupted by a video of a masked character.
-On the October 28 episode, he was again interrupted by the masked character who dubbed himself "Uncle Howdy".
-On the November 11 episode, Wyatt interrupted LA Knight's backstage interview and attacked him, resulting in a feud between the two.
-In the coming weeks, the two would confront each other multiple times, including on the December 16 episode of SmackDown, where Uncle Howdy appeared in person and interrupted Knight's in-ring attack on Wyatt.
-On the December 30 episode of SmackDown, a Pitch Black match between Wyatt and Knight was announced for the Royal Rumble event, which was an anything goes-type match that can only end by pinfall or submission.
-That same episode, Howdy appeared and attacked Wyatt with a Sister Abigail, confusing Knight.
-On the January 20, 2023 episode of SmackDown, the Firefly Fun House and its characters returned.
-At the Royal Rumble, Wyatt defeated Knight; after the match, Uncle Howdy appeared and performed a dive off an elevated platform onto Knight, followed by an explosion.
+Each code led to websites containing imagery, minigames, and riddles that all vaguely referenced Wyatt and were seemingly connected to the upcoming Extreme Rules event on October 8.
+At the closure of the event, Wyatt returned to WWE as a face, accompanied by live-action versions of his Firefly Fun House characters and a new mask, revealing himself as the person behind the "White Rabbit" teases.
+Wyatt's return included a masked character, Uncle Howdy, portrayed by his real-life brother Taylor (previously known as Bo Dallas).
+At Raw is XXX, the 30th anniversary of Raw, Wyatt interrupted LA Knight in a segment with The Undertaker, in which The Undertaker seemingly gave Wyatt his approval in what many called a "passing of the torch" moment.
+At the Royal Rumble, Wyatt defeated Knight in what ended up being Wyatt's final televised match.

-After the end of his feud with Knight, Wyatt pledged to target whoever won the match between Brock Lesnar and Bobby Lashley at Elimination Chamber, which Lashley won by disqualification when Lesnar hit him with a low blow.
-On the February 27 episode of Raw, a video reusing Wyatt's "muscle man dance" promo from his Firefly Fun House days taunted Lashley by digitally adding him into the video.
+After his feud with Knight, Wyatt began a storyline with Bobby Lashley heading into WrestleMania 39, but he quietly disappeared from television before the event and his storyline with Lashley was dropped.
+On the February 17, 2023, episode of SmackDown, Wyatt and Howdy laid out Hit Row, followed by Wyatt challenging the winner of Brock Lesnar vs. Bobby Lashley, which took place at that year's Elimination Chamber, to a match at WrestleMania 39, which would be Wyatt's final appearance in WWE.
+Reports later indicating that his sudden disappearance was due to Wyatt dealing with a real-life illness.
+On August 19, it was reported that Wyatt was closing in on a return after spending most of his time since February battling a life-threatening illness.